thesoftwarefarm/devbox-ubuntu/README.md

 Edit the `playbook.yml` file to specify vhosts.
 A vhost is described by a line like the following:

 The `supervisor` option is optional.
-Add it if the project has queues implemented
+Add it if the project has queues implemented.

+Multiple supervisor commands are supported.
 ```
 - name: project_1
     server_name: "project_1.localdev api.project_1.localdev"